Senior consulting engineering roles in iOS, Android, and macOS commercial software development.

-Heynow Software is made up of four divisions: Consulting, Product Development, Marketing, and Recruiting.
-We have a number of Mac OS X, Windows, iOS, and Android apps that we've done for our customers.
+Heynow Software is made up of four divisions: Software Engineering Consulting, Product Development, Marketing, and Engineer Recruitment.
+We have a number of iOS, macOS, Windows, and Android apps that we've done for our customers.
 A highlights list of software applications we've made is viewable at Heynow's Software Portfolio.
 Heynow Software has had its SkyText utility app in the iOS App Store since March of 2009.

 Heynow Games' mission is to develop and market casual games for iOS.
 Heynow Games has had its Wordstro word game app in the iOS App Store since December of 2013.

-I'm working as a senior iOS software engineer on the Fidelity iPad App.
-Work involves working closely with design, engineering, management, and QA teams in an Agile environment.
-I'm developing user interface elements and workflows for the app.
-Work is in Objective C / Cocoa Touch.2011-present: Fishman, Andover, MA.
+I'm working as a principal iOS software engineer on Fidelity's retail iOS apps.
+The job involves working closely with design, engineering, management, and QA teams in an Agile environment.
+I'm developing user interface elements and workflows, as well as playing a key role in the design and implementation of the iOS architecture.
+Work is in Objective C / Cocoa Touch and Swift.2011-present: Fishman, Andover, MA.

-I was the lead iOS engineer and marketing lead for the Wordstro word game, which I co-designed with my wife, Louise Koutavas.
+I am the iOS engineering and marketing lead for the Wordstro word game.
 Development was done in Objective C Cocos2D integrated with UIKit.
 The game makes good use of the Chipmunk 2D physics engine.2010-2011: Steve Jackson Games, Austin, TX.